turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - Write modular, reusable code that follows SRP (Single Responsibility Principle)
 - **Implement a robust testing suite using TDD**
 - **Make network requests to retrieve data**
+- **Work productively and professionally as a team.
+Ensure all team members are able to be heard and contribute throughout the project.**

 In this project, you will create a recipe tracking / meal planning application that allows users to view recipes they want to cook and plan shopping trips around them.
 The idea is similar to sites like [All Recipes](https://www.allrecipes.com/){:target='blank'} or [New York Times Cooking](https://cooking.nytimes.com/){:target='blank'}.
 Users should view a list of recipes and choose recipes to cook.